-- Line an 8x8 inch square baking pan with aluminium foil, leaving an overhang on each side.
-Grease with butter or non-stick cooking spray.
+- Line an 8x8 inch square baking pan with parchment paper or aluminium foil, leaving an overhang on each side.
+If using aluminum foil, lightly grease with butter or non-stick cooking spray.

-- To make the base: In a large bowl using an electric mixer on medium speed, beat together the butter and sugar until well combined.
+- In a large bowl, beat the butter and sugar until combined.

-- Turn the mixer down to low and beat in the flour and cornstarch until combined.
+- Turn the mixer down to low and beat in the flour, cornstarch and salt until combined.
 The mixture will be crumbly.

-- After the bottom layer is done baking, remove it from the oven and turn up the oven to 350F degrees.
+- Bake for 20 minutes.
+Remove from the oven and turn the oven to 350F degrees.

-- Then crumble the streusel layer over the strawberry layer.
+- Then crumble the topping over the strawberry layer.
 If you make a fist around the streusel and release your hand - it should form crumbles.

 - Bake for 30-35 minutes until the streusel topping begins to turn golden brown and you can see the strawberry layer bubbling underneath.